lightspeedwp/wetu-importer/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin allows users to destination, accommodation and tour content to be imported via the Wetu.com content API into the LSX Tour Operator plugin.
+This plugin allows website owners to import destination, accommodation and tour content into the LSX Tour Operator plugin via the Wetu.com content API.

 == Description ==

 Building your [LSX Tour Operator](https://www.lsdev.biz/lsx/extensions/tour-operator/) site but looking for content?
 The Wetu directory is packed with amazing content and images to use across your website!

-= Works with the LSX Theme & LSX Tour Operators plugin = The [LSX theme](https://www.lsdev.biz/lsx/) works perfectly with the LSX Importer for Wetu Extension, improving internal linking, website SEO and user experience!
+= Works with the LSX Theme & LSX Tour Operators plugin =

+The [LSX theme](https://www.lsdev.biz/lsx/) works perfectly with the LSX Importer for Wetu Extension, improving internal linking, website SEO and user experience!

 = It's free, and always will be. =

 We’re firm believers in open source - that’s why the [LSX Importer for Wetu plugin](https://www.lsdev.biz/lsx/extensions/tour-operator/wetu-importer/) is free, and that won't change.
 We are constantly maintaining and updating our extension so you have the latest and greatest abilities on your LSX Theme powered site.

 = Documentation =